← FRACTALREALITY.CA

 You must be held before you can cross.

-You must cross before you can see.
+The line must hold before you can see.

 You must see before you can harmonize.

-THE FOUR VIRTUES: WHAT KEEPS ETHICS ALIVE
+THE FIVE VIRTUES: WHAT KEEPS ETHICS ALIVE

 Each pillar has a living quality that prevents it from becoming a dead performance.
 Without these qualities, every ethical principle becomes its own opposite.